 Supima was first developed in 1911 when an experimental farm in Sacaton discovered a cotton plant with an extra-long staple fiber which was particularly strong and soft.
 This plant is known as Pima.

 In 1954 the Supima organization was established by a group of American farmers, as the demand for American grown Pima cotton grew constantly.
-By then Supima has earned its reputation as being America’s most luxurious fiber.
+By then Supima had earned its reputation for being America’s most luxurious fiber.
 By 1988 Supima cotton was also being recognized as the best cotton and the number one choice of Swiss and Italian high-end spinners.

-Today, Supima is being exported to all over the world, supplying leading retail companies, premium brands and top fashion houses - with the best cotton in the world.
+Today, Supima is being exported all over the world, supplying leading retail companies, premium brands and top fashion houses with the best cotton in the world.

 Here you can read more about Supima’s efforts in water management and soil conservation.

-On the top of being luxuriously soft, products made of Supima cotton are strong and durable, and together with their ability to maintain their form and color vibrancy they are considered as a very sustainable choice among all the different types of cottons.
+On the top of being luxuriously soft, products made of Supima cotton are strong and durable, and together with their ability to maintain their form and color vibrancy, they are considered a very sustainable choice for cotton lovers everywhere.

 How to Care for your Supima?

 Products made of Supima can be washed the same way as those made of regular cotton.
-The difference here is that unlike regular cotton, Supima only gets softer and softer after each wash.
+The difference here is that unlike regular cotton, Supima only gets softer and softer with each wash.